 • having close family members who also have anxiety or panic disorders

-People who experience anxiety are at an increased risk of experiencing panic attacks.
-But having anxiety does not mean you will experience a panic attack.
+People who live with an anxiety disorder are at an increased risk of experiencing panic attacks.
+However, having anxiety does not mean you will experience a panic attack.

-A doctor will ask you about your symptoms and conduct tests to rule out other health conditions with similar symptoms, like heart disease or thyroid problems.
+A doctor will ask you about your symptoms and conduct tests to rule out other health conditions with similar symptoms, such as heart disease or thyroid problems.

 Counseling and psychotherapy

-Talking therapies for anxiety and panic disorders can involve the following, often in combination.
+Talking therapies for anxiety and panic attacks can involve the following, often in combination:

 • Cognitive behavioral therapy (CBT): This type of therapy can help you see things that worry you in a new way.
 A counselor can help you develop strategies for managing triggers when they arise.

-• Cognitive therapy: This can help you pinpoint, reframe, and neutralize the unhelpful thoughts that often underlie an anxiety disorder.
+• Cognitive therapy: This can help you pinpoint, reframe, and neutralize the underlying unhelpful thoughts that tend to accompany anxiety disorder.

 • Exposure therapy: This form of therapy involves controlled exposure to situations that trigger fear and anxiety, which can help you learn to confront those fears in a new way.

 • Relaxation techniques: These include breathing exercises, guided imagery, progressive relaxation, biofeedback, and autogenic training.
-A doctor can talk you through some of these.
+A doctor can explain these techniques.

-A doctor may suggest attending individual sessions, group sessions, or a combination of the two.
+A doctor may also suggest attending individual sessions, group sessions, or a combination of the two.

 Medication

-Examples of medications your doctor may prescribe are:
+Examples of medications a doctor may prescribe for anxiety symptoms are:

-All these drugs can have adverse effects.
-SSRIs and SNRIs are for long-term use, and it can take time to feel the effects.
-Benzodiazepines are for short-term use only, as there is a high risk of dependence.
+All these drugs can have side effects.
+SSRIs and SNRIs are typically prescribed for long-term use, and it can usually take time to feel the effects of these drugs.
+Benzodiazepines are typically prescribed for short-term use only, as there is a high risk of dependence.

-Oftentimes, a doctor will recommend a combination of treatments.
+Often, a doctor recommends a combination of treatments.
 They may also need to alter your treatment plan over time.

-If you feel an anxiety or panic attack coming on, try the following:
+If you have anxiety or anticipate a panic attack, consider the following:

 • Take slow deep breaths: When you feel your breath quickening, focus your attention on each inhale and exhale.
 Feel your stomach fill with air as you inhale.
 Count down from four as you exhale.
 Repeat until your breathing slows.

 • Recognize and accept what you’re experiencing: If you’ve already experienced an anxiety or panic attack, you know that it can be incredibly challenging.
-Remind yourself that the symptoms will pass and you’ll be alright.
+Remind yourself that the symptoms will pass.

 • Practice mindfulness: Mindfulness-based interventions are increasingly used to treat anxiety and panic disorders.
 Mindfulness is a technique that can help you ground your thoughts in the present.
 You can practice mindfulness by actively observing thoughts and sensations without reacting to them.